Computational creativity: Conceptual blending

 Fauconnier and Turner describe a collection of optimality principles that are claimed to guide the construction of a well-formed integration network.
 In essence, they see blending as a compression mechanism in which two or more input structures are compressed into a single blend structure.
 This compression operates on the level of conceptual relations.
 For example, a series of similarity relations between the input spaces can be compressed into a single identity relationship in the blend.

 Some computational success has been achieved with the blending model by extending pre-existing computational models of analogical mapping that are compatible by virtue of their emphasis on connected semantic structures.
 In 2006, Francisco Câmara Pereira presented an implementation of blending theory that employs ideas both from symbolic AI and genetic algorithms to realize some aspects of blending theory in a practical form; his example domains range from the linguistic to the visual, and the latter most notably includes the creation of mythical monsters by combining 3-D graphical models.

+AI-assisted writing as curation

+One of the first attempts to provide a literary-theoretical framework for AI-assisted writing was undertaken by Luciano Floridi in 2025.
+In his model of 'Distant Writing', the author functions as a designer and curator who develops narrative structures rather than formulating text manually.
+Through iterative selection and 'Socratic maieutics' (prompting), the human directs the machine, thereby assuming full intellectual responsibility for the design of the resulting work.
+Floridi's framework has a pre-LLM antecedent in the visual arts: Nicolas Bourriaud's Postproduction (2002) had argued that artists increasingly function as programmers and navigators of pre-existing cultural material rather than as original creators — a logic that Floridi transfers, with substantial theoretical elaboration, to the context of AI-assisted literary production.
+Floridi's term 'distant writing' itself is coined in explicit analogy to Franco Moretti's 'distant reading' — understood in its later, computationally inflected sense — which had reframed literary analysis as the large-scale, algorithm-assisted study of textual corpora.